DETAILED ACTION

 With respect to claim 2, HIROTA discloses that the photoacoustic probes include a laser output unit that outputs the laser pulse output to the to-be-examined object, and an ultrasonic probe that outputs the ultrasonic output to the to-be-examined object and receives the first ultrasonic input and the second ultrasonic input, respectively.
 HIROTA teaches a common probe (see, probe 11 in Figure 4) that includes elements of a photoacoustic probe and elements of an ultrasonic probe.
 “The laser beam output by the laser unit 13 is guided to the probe 11 by a light guiding means such as an optical fiber, then irradiated onto subjects from the probe 11.” ([0090]).
 “The probe 11 further outputs (transmits) ultrasonic waves to subjects as a type of acoustic wave, and detects (receives) reflected ultrasonic waves reflected by the subjects.
 The probe 11 has a plurality of ultrasonic transducers which are arranged one dimensionally, for example.
 The probe 11 also detects ultrasonic waves (acoustic waves) which are generated by targets of measurement within subjects absorbing the laser beam output by the laser unit 13.
 The end portions of the light guiding means, that is, the leading end portions of a plurality of optical fibers or the like, are arranged along the arrangement direction of the plurality of ultrasonic transducers, and the laser beam is irradiated toward the subjects therefrom.”

-With respect to claim 5 (depending from claim 2), HIROTA discloses wherein the ultrasonic probe outputs an ultrasonic output corresponding to an output trigger signal generated by the trigger controller (see, e.g., [0097]: “[T]he trigger control circuit 28 outputs an ultrasonic wave trigger signal that commands ultrasonic wave transmission to the transmission control circuit 30.”) and receives the ultrasonic input corresponding to the first-direction linear motion information according to the output trigger signal (see Figure 1: the ultrasonic probe 11 detects the “ultrasonic wave” from the subject while receiving data from the probe scanning mechanism 15 that is based on a signal from the trigger control circuit 28).
+With respect to claim 5 (depending from claim 2), HIROTA discloses wherein the ultrasonic probe outputs an ultrasonic output corresponding to an output trigger signal generated by the trigger controller (see, e.g., [0097]: “[T]he trigger control circuit 28 outputs an ultrasonic wave trigger signal that commands ultrasonic wave transmission to the transmission control circuit 30.”) and receives the ultrasonic input corresponding to the information of the first-direction linear motion information according to the output trigger signal (see Figure 1: the ultrasonic probe 11 detects the “ultrasonic wave” from the subject while receiving data from the probe scanning mechanism 15 that is based on a signal from the trigger control circuit 28).

 With respect to claim 6, HIROTA discloses wherein in the main controller (see, e.g., ultrasonic wave unit 12 in Figure 1 including both ultrasound and photoacoustic image reconstruction means 25, 26), photoacoustic image information for the to-be-examined object is generated by sequentially combining the photoacoustic digital image signal (see, e.g., photoacoustic image reconstruction means 25.
 “The data separating means 24 provides the separated acoustic wave detection signals to the photoacoustic image reconstructing means 25….” ([0100]) with the photoacoustic image information corresponding to each trigger pulse of the output trigger signal in a positive direction or a negative direction of the first direction in units of photoacoustic digital image scan lines, and ultrasonic image information for the to-be-examined object is generated by sequentially combining the ultrasonic digital image signal (see, e.g., ultrasound image reconstruction means 26.
 “The data separating means 24…provides the separated ultrasonic wave signals to the ultrasound image reconstructing means 26.” ([0100]) with the ultrasonic image information corresponding to each trigger pulse of the output trigger signal in the positive or negative direction of the first direction in units of scan lines.